Catherine Oxenberg: Ancestry

+Career

 Oxenberg made her acting debut in the 1982 made-for-television film The Royal Romance of Charles and Diana, in which she played Diana, Princess of Wales.
-In 1984, Oxenberg joined the hit ABC prime time soap opera Dynasty — then at its height of popularity — in the role of Amanda Carrington.
+In 1984, Oxenberg joined the hit ABC prime time soap opera Dynasty—then at its height of popularity—in the role of Amanda Carrington.
 Oxenberg left Dynasty in 1986, following a salary dispute after the end of her second season, and the role was recast with Karen Cellini.
 Though Oxenberg's publicist insisted that the actress left Dynasty voluntarily, several media outlets reported that she was fired.

 Oxenberg was the guest host on the May 10, 1986, episode of Saturday Night Live, making her the only descendant of a royal family to host the show.
 Oxenberg starred as Princess Elysa in the 1987 television film Roman Holiday.
 She also appeared in The Lair of the White Worm in 1988, and reprised the role of Diana, Princess of Wales in the TV film Charles and Diana: Unhappily Ever After in 1992.
-From 1993 to 1994, she starred in the short-lived series Acapulco H.E.A.T..
+From 1993 to 1994, she starred in the short-lived series Acapulco H.E.A.T.

 Oxenberg was portrayed by Rachael Taylor in the 2005 telemovie Dynasty: The Making of a Guilty Pleasure, a fictionalized retelling of the behind-the-scenes goings-on during the production of Dynasty.
 In 2006, Oxenberg appeared in the TV special, Dynasty Reunion: Catfights & Caviar, in which she was reunited with her former Dynasty castmates to reminisce about the series.

-In 2019, Catherine Oxenberg produced and narrated Escaping the NXIVM Cult: A Mother's Fight to Save Her Daughter where Andrea Roth portrayed her.
+In 2019, Catherine Oxenberg produced and narrated Escaping the NXIVM Cult: A Mother's Fight to Save Her Daughter in which Andrea Roth portrayed her.

 Personal life

-In the Class of 1985 Harvard freshman face book, Oxenberg is listed directly ahead of Conan O'Brien.
-A contemporary Harvard Crimson piece indicates that she was at least initially in the Class of 1983, dubbing her "queen of the facebook".

 In June 1991, Oxenberg had a daughter, India Riven Oxenberg, whose father was later revealed to be the convicted drug smuggler William Weitz Shaffer.
-Shaffer and India were in contact during her childhood, even while he was in prison.
 In December 1992, Oxenberg was living with her daughter in Coldwater Canyon, Los Angeles, California.

 Oxenberg's first marriage was to the producer Robert Evans, in Beverly Hills, California, on July 12, 1998, but the marriage was annulled nine days later.